 The main goal here is to provide a more seamless and intuitive user experience.
 By guiding browsers on which authenticators are likely to be used, developers can reduce user confusion and friction during the login process.
 Instead of users being overwhelmed with unnecessary authentication options, hints allow browsers to focus on the most relevant choices, which leads to a faster, more straightforward experience.

-ensure that browsers prominently display the hardware security key option.
+they can ensure that browsers prominently display the hardware

-enterprises to lock down their authentication flows without limiting their flexibility for future improvements.
+down their authentication flows without limiting their flexibility for future

 The hybrid

-as a hint, developers ensure that the browser's UI encourages smartphone use, improving
+developers ensure that the browser's UI encourages smartphone use, improving convenience

 WebAuthn public key credential hints offer a flexible way to enhance the user experience during passkey authentication.
 Let’s revisit the questions from the introduction with the insights we've gathered: